Chapter 1 : Glass Memories

 She clothed herself in black for six long months.

-Green reminded her of the grass and hills, all the wild places she had known and that still surrounded her here at Hogwarts, far from the trudging grey world of London.
-How dreary it had been in that place where the living walked as though they were dead, mere shadows in the dull light of day.
+Green reminded her of the grass and hills, all the wild places she had known, far from the trudging grey world of London.
+How dreary it had been where the living walked as though they were dead, mere shadows in the dull light of day.
 She remembered the times when Elphinstone had lured her to the parks at lunchtime, seeking out her happiness in place of his own.
 That had always been his way, just as the city had been his.

 She had rejected it, just as she would reject him, time and time again.